-A small number of parents responded to the confidential questionnaire; the responses were almost all positive.
-None of the staff responded to the questionnaire.
+All of the staff responded to the questionnaire and their responses were wholly positive about the life and work of the playgroup and the effective leadership of the leader.
 All of the findings from the questionnaires were shared and discussed with the representatives from the management group and the staff.